 - Egg: Binds the mixture together

-- Mix potsticker filling together: In a medium bowl combine ground chicken, carrots, green cabbage, garlic, green onions, hoisin sauce, sesame oil and egg.
+- Mix Filling: In a medium bowl combine ground chicken, carrots, green cabbage, garlic, green onions, hoisin sauce, sesame oil, and egg.
 Mix until incorporated.
 Heat the vegetable oil to medium in a large saucepan.

-- To make the potstickers: Lay the dumpling wrapper on a solid surface.
+- Make Potstickers: Lay the dumpling wrapper on a solid surface.
 Add a heaping teaspoon of the chicken mixture to the center.
 Wet the outside edges and fold the dumpling together and seal tightly.

-- Cook the potstickers: Place the dumplings in the skillet and cook on each side for 2-3 minutes until golden brown.
-Serve with soy sauce or favorite asian dipping sauce
+- Cook: Place the dumplings in the skillet and cook on each side for 2-3 minutes until golden brown.
+Serve with soy sauce or your favorite Asian dipping sauce

 - Pleating the potstickers: Make sure there is no air in the potstickers.
 This will cause tearing as it cooks.
 If you are intimidated by the pleating, simply fold into triangles for an easier way of pinching them closed.

 - Overcrowding: Cook the potstickers several at a time leaving them enough room to move around and expand a bit.
 Overcrowding of the potstickers will not evenly cook them through.

 - Use A Food Processor: You can add your filling ingredients to a food processor instead of a bowl and pulse it a few times.
 This will make the entire mixture really fine, and it will fit really nicely in your wrappers.

 There are so many kinds of potstickers, you don’t have to always make chicken!
 Although chicken potstickers are probably what show up in my house the most, my family also loves all of these other variations.